-- 2. Important safety information - ▲ If you feel pain in or behind your ear, if it is inflamed, if skin irritation or accelerated accumulations of ear wax occur, please check with your hearing care professional or physician. - ▲ In very rare cases, the dome can remain in your ear canal when removing the hearing tube from the ear.
+- \triangle Do not use the hearing aids in explosive areas (mines or industrial areas with danger of explosions). - ▲ Hearing aid batteries are toxic if they are swallowed!
+Keep out of reach of children, mentally challenged people and pets.
+If batteries are swallowed, consult your physician immediately! - ▲ If you feel pain in or behind your ear, if it is inflamed, if skin irritation or accelerated accumulations of ear wax occur, please check with your hearing care professional or physician. - ▲ In very rare cases, the dome can remain in your ear canal when removing the hearing tube from the ear.
 In the unlikely case that the dome does get stuck in your ear canal, it is strongly recommended to see a physician for safe removal. - ▲ Hearing programs in the directional microphone mode reduce background noises.
-Please be aware that warning signals or noises coming from behind, e. g. cars, are partially or entirely suppressed. - ▲ The hearing aid contains small parts that can cause choking, if swallowed by children.
-Keep out of reach of children and mentally challenged people or pets.
-If swallowed, consult a physician or hospital immediately.
+Please be aware that warning signals or noises coming from behind, e. g. cars, are partially or entirely suppressed.

-- ▲ External devices may only be connected if they have been tested in accordance with corresponding IECXXXXX standards.
+- 2. Important safety information - ▲ The hearing aid contains small parts that can cause choking, if swallowed by children.
+Keep out of reach of children, mentally challenged people and pets.
+If swallowed, consult a physician or hospital immediately. - ▲ External devices may only be connected if they have been tested in accordance with corresponding IECXXXXX standards.
 Only use accessories approved by Phonak AG, to avoid any electrical shock. - ▲ The following is only applicable for persons with active implantable medical devices (i.e. pacemakers, defibrillators, etc.): - Keep the wireless hearing aid at least 15 cm (6 inches) away from the active implant.
 If you experience any interference, do not use the wireless hearing aids and contact the manufacturer of the active implant.
 Please, note that interference can also be caused by power lines, electrostatic discharge, airport metal detectors etc.